HL7/davinci-crd/input/pagecontent/hooks.md

 * As per the CDS Hook specification, communications between CRD Clients and CRD Servers **SHALL** use TLS.
 Mutual TLS is not required by this specification but is permitted.
 CRD Servers and CRD Clients **SHOULD** enforce a minimum version and other TLS configuration requirements based on current best practices.
     * Systems **SHOULD** comply with the most recent set of NIST guidelines and **SHALL** comply with at least the next most recent guidelines.
 At the time this IG is written, the current guidelines can be found [here](https://csrc.nist.gov/CSRC/media/Publications/sp/800-52/rev-2/draft/documents/sp800-52r2-draft2.pdf).
     * This specification does not provide guidance on certificate management between systems, though it has been proposed that Direct certificates could be used for this purpose.
-* CRD Clients **SHALL** support running applications that adhere to the SMART on FHIR [confidential app](http://www.hl7.org/fhir/smart-app-launch#support-for-public-and-confidential-apps) profile
+* CRD Clients **SHALL** support running applications that adhere to the SMART on FHIR [confidential app](http://www.hl7.org/fhir/smart-app-launch#support-for-public-and-confidential-apps) profile.
 * CRD Servers **SHALL** use information received solely for coverage determination purposes and **SHALL NOT** retain data received over the CRD interfaces for any purpose other than audit
-* CRD Clients are the final arbiters of what data can or cannot be shared with CRD Servers and **MAY** filter or withhold any resources or data elements necessary to support their obligations as health data custodians, including legal, policy and patient consent-based restrictions.
+* CRD Clients are the final arbiters of what data can or cannot be shared with CRD Servers and **MAY** filter or withhold any resources or data elements necessary to support their obligations as health data custodians, including legal, policy, and patient consent-based restrictions.
 Withholding information might, however, limit the completeness or accuracy of coverage requirements discovery advice retrieved using the interfaces within this guide.
 The inability of a CRD Server to provide full advice does not relieve providers of their responsibility for ensuring that payer coverage requirements are met.
 * CRD Clients **SHALL** ensure that the resource identifiers exposed over the CRD interface are distinct from and have no determinable relationship with any business identifiers associated with those records.
 E.g. the Patient.id element cannot be the same as or contain in some fashion a patient's social security number or medical record number.

 #### PHI and Hook Invocation

-CRD Clients will typically need to provide patient-identifiable protected health information (PHI) to a CRD Server to perform Coverage Requirements Discovery, either because the information is needed to identify the plan that corresponds to the patient or to evaluate coverage requirements against information that the CRD Server or payer has on file - to ensure accurate guidance and to reduce unnecessary suggestions.
-Nevertheless, there are situations where PHI will not be shared with a CRD Server because a patient has withheld consent to share information with the payer, the provider has concerns about sharing sensitive data with the payer or because a payer offers only a single plan with coverage requirements that can be evaluated without the use of PHI.
+CRD Clients will typically need to provide patient-identifiable protected health information (PHI) to a CRD Server to perform Coverage Requirements Discovery - either because the information is needed to identify the plan that corresponds to the patient or to evaluate coverage requirements against information that the CRD Server or payer has on file - to ensure accurate guidance and to reduce unnecessary suggestions.
+Nevertheless, there are situations where PHI will not be shared with a CRD Server because a patient has withheld consent to share information with the payer, the provider has concerns about sharing sensitive data with the payer, or because a payer offers only a single plan with coverage requirements that can be evaluated without the use of PHI.

 In situations where a CRD Server's access to PHI is limited due to patient consent and/or provider policy, the CRD Server may have greater difficulty providing decision support and will be more likely to indicate 'Unable to determine coverage/prior authorization requirements' and potentially prompt for data collection using DTR.